Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 Each system can pose threats to others and be affected by others.
 For railway systems, the interference and corrosion damage threats posed to other assets are managed by risk assessment processes which commence at the design stage.

-Intertek provides stray current assessment services that evaluate the threats from a given rail system design and document likely impact on railways and third-party assets, such as bridges and tunnels or pipes and cables.
+Intertek provides Total Quality Assurance stray current assessment services that evaluate the threats from a given rail system design and document likely impact on railways and third-party assets, such as bridges and tunnels or pipes and cables.

 Assessments are conducted in a structured manner, in consultation with involved parties and are used to identify design mitigation requirements and design verification steps through corrosion monitoring surveys.